It was my birthday and I was craving some time with my kids.

 They are good kids and they are thoughtful kids, but they can be pretty vicious to one another as siblings tend to be.
 This was not typical behavior.

-The reason I share this story is that my son, in this moment, did exactly what I teach people to do with check-in conversations.
+The reason I share this story is that my son, at this moment, did exactly what I teach people to do with check-in conversations.
 I wish I could take credit for teaching him the steps.
 But if he learned it from me, it’s been simply through observation.

 He used a check-in conversation to quickly repair some damage to a relationship that mattered to him.